gregr/dbKanren/README.md

 ### Data processing

 * types
-  * fixed-size nat (number-of-bytes, content)
-    * used to represent IDs, offsets, lengths
   * string/vector prefixes, suffixes, and slices
     * represented as pairs or vectors of nats
       * ID, start, end are all fixed-size nats